Eduardosilvafilho/nlp_news_category/README.md

 # nlp_news_category

-objectives: the objective of this repository is to create a nlp model for when you give the robot the headline of the news and a short description it will return the genre of the news, so you can automate some process, for example thinking that
+objectives: the objective of this repository is to create a nlp model for when you give the model the headline of the news and a short description it will return the genre of the news.

 algorithms used: